floofycato/pasta-picker/README.md

 Admin view: https://pastapicker-admin.netlify.app/

 ## Name
 Pasta Picker website and an admin dashboard.
+Built with MERN stack.

 ## Description
 Customers can customize their pasta and make a purchase.
 Then, their orders will appear in the admin dashboards.
 The admin can manage the orders, menu items, and dashboard users.